nus-cs2103/website-base/admin/project-grading.md

 **Based on:**
 1. bugs in your work found by others during the PE
 1. your test code %%(note <trigger trigger="click" for="modal:projectGradingQA-testingExpectations">our expectations for automated testing</trigger>)%%

-**Evaluated by:** tutors (in the capacity of _moderators_ %%e.g., to verify if it is reasonable for the team to downgrade the severity of a bug you reported%%)

 <modal large title="Our expectations for automated testing in the project" id="modal:projectGradingQA-testingExpectations">
   <include src="project-scope.md#testing-expectations"/>